Arthur Phillip: Legacy

 A number of places in Australia bear Phillip's name, including Port Phillip, Phillip Island (Victoria), Phillip Island (Norfolk Island), Phillip Street in the Sydney central business district, and St Phillip's Church, Sydney.

 A monument to Phillip in Bath Abbey Church was unveiled in 1937.
 Another was unveiled at St Mildred's Church, Bread Street, London, in 1932; that church was destroyed in the London Blitz in 1940, but the principal elements of the monument were re-erected at the west end of Watling Street, near Saint Paul's Cathedral, in 1968.
 A different bust and memorial is inside the nearby church of St Mary-le-Bow.
 There is a memorial fountain honouring him in the Royal Botanical Gardens, Sydney.
 There is a 1786 portrait of him by Francis Wheatley in the National Portrait Gallery, London, and another by the same painter painted in 1787 in the Mitchell Library, State Library of New South Wales, Sydney.

 Percival Serle wrote of Phillip in his Dictionary of Australian Biography:

 Steadfast in mind, modest, without self seeking, Phillip had imagination enough to conceive what the settlement might become, and the common sense to realize what at the moment was possible and expedient.
 When almost everyone was complaining he never himself complained, when all feared disaster he could still hopefully go on with his work.
 He was sent out to found a convict settlement, he laid the foundations of a great dominion.

 200th anniversary

 As part of a series of events on the bicentenary of his death, a memorial was dedicated in Westminster Abbey on 9 July 2014.
 In the service, the Dean of Westminster, Very Reverend Dr John Hall, described Phillip as follows: "This modest, yet world-class seaman, linguist, and patriot, whose selfless service laid the secure foundations on which was developed the Commonwealth of Australia, will always be remembered and honoured alongside other pioneers and inventors here in the Nave: David Livingstone, Thomas Cochrane, and Isaac Newton."
 A similar memorial was unveiled by the outgoing 37th Governor of New South Wales, Marie Bashir, in St James' Church, Sydney, on 31 August 2014.
 A bronze bust was installed at the Museum of Sydney, and a full-day symposium discussed his contributions to the founding of modern Australia.

+Governor Phillip Trust and Scholarship

+The Governor Phillip Scholarship was established in 2016.
+It is supported by the Governor Phillip Trust, which was established to honour Phillip's "legacy of nation building, rule of law, diplomacy, public health and defence of indigenous rights through learning, innovation and leadership".
+The scholarship and trust were established under the patronage the Governor of New South Wales, initially His Excellency General The Honourable David Hurley, Governor of New South Wales.
+As of 2026 the patron is present NSW Governor, Her Excellency the Honourable Margaret Beazley.
+The board is chaired by David Slessar OBE, and the trust is sponsored by a number of private individuals, foundations, and companies.